bharathkumar-kancharla/Hackthons/HCL ML Hiring Challange/README.md

 This challenge is part of HackerEarth competiton.
-[Click here](https://www.hackerearth.com/challenges/hiring/hcl-ml-hiring-2020/) for more details about the context
+[Click here](https://www.hackerearth.com/challenges/hiring/hcl-ml-hiring-2020/) for more details about the contest

 # ABOUT CHALLENGE